 A short walk in Kilmarie which is halfway between Torrin and Elgol.
 The walk starts by crossing an impressing iron foot bridge over the Kilmarie River and up into the woodland, then out to the headland to explore the Iron Age Broch (fort) and the near coastline.
 The route returns by following the shore back to the river where you can choose to cross by the large steppingstones or by the bridge where the walk started.

 From the gate the complete circuit totals 2.5km and takes 45min to complete.
 If you add time to explore the Broch and the nearby coastline allow 1hr 30min to complete the walk.
 Parts of the route through the forestry can be very wet and muddy, so without a sturdy pair of waterproof boots this should be avoided after wet weather.
 If you cut out the forestry stage the Broch can still be reached by just using the coastline stages.
-This walk is graded as Medium in difficulty due the wet and muddy sections of the path.
+This walk is graded as Average in difficulty due the wet and muddy sections of the path.

 Parking is limited to just two spaces near the start of the walk so it is strongly recommended that the Camasunary carpark is used by all.
 This adds 1km (each way), walk down the single-track public road to reach the iron gate where the walk officially starts.